afterit/flaskstarter/README.md

 - Add automated tests for development enviroment of flaskstarter
 - Work on a better architecture for the generated project
-- Start new extensions by manage.py creating an empty skeleton

 ## How can you help on flaskstarter development?